Albert Bandura on Self-Efficacy: The Science of Confidence and the Belief in One’s Potential

 When I knew something was necessary—a test, a skill, or a foundational piece of knowledge—the static white noise in my mind drowned out the input, completely blocking the entire feed.

 This overwhelm paralyzed me, forcing others to step in and offer help.
-I stayed after-school, went to study sessions, saw tutors, but this compounded things.
+I stayed after school, went to study sessions, and saw tutors, but this compounded things.
 They were trying to solve my problem by using the problem itself as the solution.

-It wasn't until my late twenties when I began facing my fears that I discovered that part of me was still terrified.
+It wasn't until my late twenties that I began facing my fears, and I discovered that part of me was still terrified.

 Through trial and error, I slowly built the skills I had missed.
 With each success, my confidence and belief in navigating the world grew.
 What I was doing, without realizing it, was cultivating self-efficacy.